 I start my own seedlings under a grow light in my basement.
-The first Saturday of February I start my green peppers and the first Saturday of March I start the cucumber.
-The third Saturday of March I start the tomatoes and zucchini.
+The first Saturday of February I start my green peppers.
+The first Saturday of April I start the tomatoes and zucchini.
 Here are a couple of pictures showing my grow light and seedlings:

 (click thumbnail to see larger picture)